Captain lieutenant: Ukrainian Navy

 Captain-lieutenant (капітан-лейтенант) is a rank in the Ukrainian Navy.
-These are equivalent to сaptain (OF-2) in Army.
+These are equivalent to captain (OF-2) in Army.

 The armed forces of Ukraine, formed during the collapse of the USSR, adopted the Soviet model of military ranks, as well as the Soviet marks of distinction.
 For the distinguishing marks, the captain-lieutenant had three tapes (two medium tapes, one above narrow one) on the sleeve, and chains of one lumen on which four small five-pointed stars were placed.

-On July 5, 2016, the President of Ukraine approves the "Uniform Design and Signs of the Distinction of the Armed Forces of Ukraine".
+On 5 July 2016, the President of Ukraine approves the "Uniform Design and Signs of the Distinction of the Armed Forces of Ukraine".
 The draft includes, among other things, military ranks and distinguishing marks for military personnel.
 The marks of the distinction of servicemen are changing, departing from the Soviet standard.

-November 20, 2017 issued by the order of the Ministry of Defense of Ukraine No. 606, which specifies the rules for wearing and using uniform insignia by military personnel.
+20 November 2017 issued by the order of the Ministry of Defense of Ukraine No. 606, which specifies the rules for wearing and using uniform insignia by military personnel.
 The distinguishing marks of the captain-lieutenant became three stripes (two middle ones, one narrow one among which).
 The distinguishing marks are placed on both the sleeves and on the coats.